jd2476/WhatsApp-Chat-HTML-Converter/README.md

 # WhatsApp-Chat-HTML-Converter
 This Python script is designed to transform a WhatsApp chat log, including associated media files, into an interactive HTML document.
 It provides an easy-to-navigate format for viewing chat histories, complete with embedded media like images, audio, and videos.
+It has been updated to support both iOS and Android exports.

 ## Features
-Chat Conversion: Converts a WhatsApp chat log file (_chat.txt) into a formatted HTML document.
+Chat Conversion: Converts a WhatsApp chat log file (`_chat.txt` for iOS and `folder_name + '.txt'` for Android) into a formatted HTML document.
 Media Embedding: Embeds images, audio, and video files directly into the chat flow, allowing for inline viewing and playback.
-Interactive Summary Creation: Users can select specific messages using checkboxes and generate a summary HTML document containing only the chosen messages.
 Versioned Output: The script generates HTML files with incremental version numbers to keep track of multiple conversions.

 ## Usage